 Judge Henderson's 14-page concurring opinion stated her view that, "[w]here the record contains conflicting evidence, then, the clear error standard requires us, as the reviewing court, to assess the comparative weight of the evidence both for and against the district court's finding."
 App.
 56a.
-Unlike Judge Brown, however, she concluded that Judge Kennedy had "clearly erred in failing to credit"
+Unlike Judge Brown, however, she concluded that Judge Kennedy had "clearly erred in failing to credit" the intelligence document at issue.
 App.
 57a.
 Her position was that the case should be reversed outright, with no remand.